fbpx

 If your house was built prior to 1955, start with Philadelphia City Archives at 548 Spring Garden Street.
 There, archivists will conduct a detailed search for historical materials relating to the address you provide and present you with the appropriate files.
 You never know what you will find.
 The records may contain handwritten deeds, transfers of property, or architectural renderings.
 If you are a fan of Finding Your Roots, the PBS program that delves into genealogy, you will love the City Archives.
 To schedule a visit, call 215-685-9401.

-Besides recording deeds, the City Archives maintains a Photo Archive of two million photographs, dating from the late 1800s, including images of the City’s architecture, industry, and culture.
+Besides recording deeds, the City Archives maintain a Photo Archive of two million photographs, dating from the late 1800s, including images of the City’s architecture, industry, and culture.
 Tap into this fascinating resource to trace the changes in your neighborhood.

 Philadelphia Department of Records